 So much for trial by jury.
 Angela Corey, the Florida special prosecutor handling the Trayvon Martin case, had planned a grand jury hearing for Tuesday to decide whether to charge neighborhood watchman George Zimmerman in the shooting death of the unarmed 17-year-old.
 But on Monday, she changed her mind — just a day before the hearing.
 By doing so, Corey effectively crowned herself as the only person who will decide whether to charge Zimmerman, who claims he acted in self-defense.
 What impact will this have on the polarizing investigation?
 Here's what you should know:

-Only in the instance of first-degree murder cases does Florida law require that a grand jury decide whether charges should be filed.
+Why was the prosecutor allowed to skip the grand jury?Only in the instance of first-degree murder cases does Florida law require that a grand jury decide whether charges should be filed.
 Corey has a reputation for avoiding grand juries unless she must convene one, and Martin's shooting doesn't qualify as a first-degree murder since it apparently wasn't premeditated.
 The law simply doesn't require a grand jury.

-Many analysts believe Zimmerman is now more likely to be charged.
+Is Zimmerman less likely to be charged now?Many analysts believe Zimmerman is now more likely to be charged.
 Corey "may have feared that a grand jury would have refused to indict based on the evidence," says Doug Mataconis at Outside the Beltway, "which would have been politically troublesome to say the least."
 Indeed, I bet "she thinks she has enough evidence to bring charges without a grand jury indictment," says Pat Cunningham at the Rockford Register Star.
 "Don't be surprised if charges are brought before the end of the week."

-Zimmerman has been in hiding since Martin's death became a national story.
+Where is Zimmerman now?Zimmerman has been in hiding since Martin's death became a national story.
 His Sanford, Fla., neighborhood, where the shooting took place, has become somewhat dangerous for Zimmerman thanks to protests demanding the 28-year-old's arrest.
 Zimmerman has, however, said through his lawyers that if he is charged, he will turn himself in.